ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 ```ocamltop
 let r = ref 0;;
 ```

 This reference is currently storing the integer zero.
 Let's put something else into it (assignment):

 ```ocamltop
 r := 100;;
 ```

 And let's find out what the reference contains now:

 ```ocamltop
 !r;;
 ```

 So the `:=` operator is used to assign to references, and the `!` operator dereferences to get the contents.

-References have their place, but you may find that you don't use references very often.
+References have their place, but you may find that you don't use them very often.
 Much more often you'll be using `let name = expression in` to name local expressions in your function definitions.

 We can combine multiple imperative operations with `;`.
 For example, here is a function to swap the contents of two references of like type: